Texas vacation rental tax guide

 What charges are taxable?

 Texas imposes lodging tax on short-term rental revenue.
 This includes fees such as pet fees and cleaning fees.
-Charges for laundry or dry cleaning are taxable, but personal services such as child care that are stated separately aren’t subject to lodging tax.
+Cancellation fees are taxable, but fees for early or late departure are not.
+Separately stated charges for personal services related to cleaning and readying a room for occupancy or laundry/dry cleaning are taxable, but other separately stated services, such as child care, are not taxable.

 Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
 Some vacation rental marketplaces collect Texas short-term rental taxes for you when the listing is booked.